iancleary/ubuntu-dev-playbook/README.md

 * I put off actually taking the plunge to use Ansible. 🕒🕕🕘🕛
 * I finally took the plunge and decided to use ansible for my configuration. ✔️

+## Supported Ubuntu LTS Versions

+* Ubuntu 18.04
+* Ubuntu 20.04

+> There are no plans to support non-LTS versions.
+> Software support is LTS version dependent.

 ## Core Software

 This isn't exactly the list of Ansible roles,